ln-markets/docs.lnmarkets.com/src/faq/app.md

 There is a maximum margin available for trading per node.

-This limit is currently set to 0.1 BTC = 10,000,000 sats per account for Margin Used for open positions.
+This limit is currently set to 0.1 BTC = 10,000,000 sats of Margin per trade and 1 BTC = 100,000,000 sats of Margin Used for open positions per account.

 ## What is the maximum leverage on LN Markets?